keras-team/keras-io/examples/rl/md/rlhf_demo.md

 *   Severe performance limitations of the testing sandbox.
 *   Subtle JAX JIT recompilation issues triggered by type or shape inconsistencies that were not fully resolved.

-The script, as provided, represents the logical structure of a RLHF loop.
+The script, as provided, represents the logical structure of a RLAIF loop.
 If you encounter similar performance issues in your environment, further profiling and investigation specific to your JAX/Keras versions and hardware would be necessary.
 For typical local machine execution, 10 episodes of this simple demo should complete very quickly.